ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-22-git-reset-and-git-revert-managing-mistakes-in-git.md

 ## Understanding git reset
 Git reset is a versatile command that allows developers to manipulate the state of their repository's staging area and working directory.
 At its core, Git reset serves as a tool for undoing changes and resetting the current HEAD to a specified state.
 However, its functionality extends far beyond mere undoing, offering developers a range of options for navigating their project's history and managing the progression of commits.

 One of the primary functions of Git reset is to move the HEAD pointer to a different commit, effectively resetting the state of the repository to that particular snapshot in time.
 This action can be performed with varying degrees of granularity, allowing developers to reset the HEAD to a specific commit, branch, or even a previous state of the working directory.
-Let's see the command and all these variations.
+Let's see the command and its main variations.

 ### Moving HEAD to a specific commit
 Git reset moves the HEAD pointer to the specified commit, resetting the staging area and working directory to match the state of that commit.
 Changes made after this commit will be unstaged.
 All the files that you have changed between the pointer you move and the pointer you were before will be unstaged.